-Students who desire increased privacy may use any of the following single stall, gender neutral restrooms, regardless of the underlying reason: (1) in the lower school hallway across from the dining gall; (1) inside the health room; (1) in the administrative hallway; and (2) single stalls in 1700.
+Students who desire increased privacy may use any of the following single stall, gender neutral restrooms, regardless of the underlying reason: (1) in the lower school hallway across from the dining hall; (1) inside the health room; (1) in the administrative hallway; and (2) single stalls in 1700.

 If a student desires increased privacy, regardless of the underlying reason, the administrator or designee will make every effort to provide the student with reasonable access to an alternative restroom such as a single-stall restroom.
 The use of such a single stall restroom will be a matter of choice for a student, and no student will be compelled to use such a restroom.